The Best Walking Shoes For Women 2023

 Alternatives

-We looked over thousands and tested hundreds of pairs of women’s walking shoes, so narrowing it down to five was a hard task.
-So we decided that it would be a good idea to list a few alternatives in case our top picks didn’t quite match what you had in mind.
-These five fall into various categories, but the overall quality is quite comparable to the top five that you just read about.
+So we decided to list a few alternatives in case our top picks didn’t quite match what you had in mind.
+These five fall into various categories, but their overall quality is quite comparable to the top five that you just read about.

 New Balance Women’s 1165v1 Fresh Foam